LuKane/KNPhotoBrowser/README.md

 - (void)setImmediatelyPlayerRate:(CGFloat)rate;

 /**
 create custom view on the topView(photoBrowser controller's view) for example: create a scrollView on the photoBrowser controller's view, when photoBrowser has scrolled , you can use delegate's function to do something you think delegate's function: 'photoBrowserScrollToLocateWithIndex:(NSInteger)index' 'CustomViewController' in Demo, you can see it how to use
 @param customViewArr customViewArr
 @param animated need animated or not
- */
+@param followAnimated need animated or not for follow photoBrowser */
-- (void)createCustomViewArrOnTopView:(NSArray<UIView *> *)customViewArr animated:(BOOL)animated;
+- (void)createCustomViewArrOnTopView:(NSArray<UIView *> *)customViewArr
+                            animated:(BOOL)animated
+                      followAnimated:(BOOL)followAnimated;

 /**
  photoBrowser show